JulianaVelasques/expanses-chart/README.md

 ## :page_with_curl: About
 This is a solution to the [Expenses chart component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt).
-Frontend Mentor challenges help you

 ### The challenge